 We love to work with schools, libraries, and non-profits to provide hands-on, creative educational opportunities for kids during and after school.
 Reach out and let's connect on how we can bring The Shop Model to your organization.

 Take the guess work out of your culminating project or maker experience.
 We'll take care of supplies, tools, safety equipment, mess mitigation, and workshop facilitation.
 You focus on all the million other things you have on your teacher plate.
-Check out our field trip catalog for more information + reach out to schedule your trip.
+Check out our 2020 Field Trip Catalog for more information.

 Bring in a Expert